The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

-Here, $R_i$ is a data indicator that takes the value of $1$ if $i=1,\ldots,n$ and $0$ if $i=n+1,\ldots,N$.
+Here, $R_i$ is a data indicator that takes the value of $1$ if $i=1,\ldots,n$ (main data) and $0$ if $i=n+1,\ldots,N$ (auxiliary data).
 The function ${\bfh}_{i}(\bftheta)$ is a ``working" estimating function with a nuisance parameter vector $\bftheta$ for both main and auxiliary data.
-Two remarks are highlighted: (1) the working function ${\bfh}_{i}(\bftheta)$ should be constructed only based on the observed variables from both data, and (2) different function forms may affect the integration performance.
+Two remarks are highlighted: (1) the working function ${\bfh}_{i}(\bftheta)$ should be constructed only based on the observed variables from both data, and (2) different functional forms of ${\bfh}_{i}(\bftheta)$ may affect integration performance.
 Herein, we introduce two simple forms (but not limited to these two in practice) that work well in our simulation and real data applications.

 The latter function is based upon the notation with a binary exposure.
-The function in the setting with a multi-categorical exposure can be similarly followed.
+The function in the setting with a multi-categorical exposure can be similarly constructed.

-The intuition of proposing integration scores relies on the construction of over-identified estimating function in (\ref{h}).
+The intuition of proposing integration scores relies on the construction of the over-identified estimating function in (\ref{h}).
 Here, over-identification means that the length of indexed parameter vector $\bftheta$ should be shorter than the length of the estimating function $\bfH_i(\bftheta)$.
-Motivated by empirical likelihood theory \citep{qin1994empirical,chen2022improving,chen2023efficient}, an over-identified function will enable the resulting estimates $\hat p_i$ encapsulating information from the used variables from both datasets, which implies a more efficient estimate of the distribution function of these variables than the simple empirical distribution function \citep{qin1994empirical}.
-As a result, these estimated scores $\hat p_i$ serving as informative weights in (\ref{mrib}) (compared to weights equal to $1$) is expected to facilitate the transfer of information to the estimation of mean potential outcome.
+Motivated by empirical likelihood theory \citep{qin1994empirical,chen2023efficient}, an over-identified function will enable the resulting estimates $\hat p_i$ to encapsulate information from the used variables from both datasets, which produces a more efficient estimate of the distribution function of these variables than the simple empirical distribution function \citep{qin1994empirical}.
+As a result, using estimated scores $\hat p_i$ as integration weights in (\ref{mrib}) (compared to weights equal to $1$) is expected to facilitate the transfer of information to the estimation of mean potential outcomes.